+Timothy was in Ephesus.
+Paul was miles away in Macedonia.
 Apparently, the Ephesian church was struggling with some issues, as all churches do.
 In their case the issues were things like leaders who promoted unbiblical notions rather than the Scriptures (1:3), the neglect of prayer in worship services, confusion over the roles of men and women in the church, the need of guidelines for a benevolent ministry, and wrong attitudes towards money--to name a few.

 Paul hoped to come soon to Ephesus and personally deal with these matters.
-But until God allowed him to make the trip, Timothy's job was to set things in order.
-And this letter would give the necessary guidance for dealing with the challenges.
+But until God allowed him to make the trip, this letter would give the necessary guidance for dealing with the challenges.